 This is really a spin-off of lust.
 How do you know you’re guilty of gluttony?
 When you lust after not just one new thing, but everything all at once.
 Now.
 It’s the marketing equivalent of the red-faced toddler in the checkout line screaming, “Because I want it!”

 How to handle gluttony?
 Push back from the conference table and recall that strategy trumps gluttony every time.
 Just ask the guys at Instagram.
-Their laser focus on doing one thing extremely well scored them a billion-dollar payday courtesy of Mark Zuckerberg.
+Their laser focus on doing one thing extremely well scored them a billion-dollar payday courtesy Mark Zuckerberg as you may recall.

 3. Greed.